 Thanks for Andy and WOMMA for taking a leadership position on ethics in social media.
 We need it.

-This year we had family in for Thanksgiving which made us responsible for dinner.
+Last year we had family in for Thanksgiving so we had to cook dinner.
 Throwing caution to the wind, I decided to try not one, but two new (to me) methods of cooking the turkeys.
 (This is a somewhat risky strategy because as you know the turkey is the linchpin of Thankgiving dinner – so I was more than a little nervous.

 Drumroll please . . .
 They came out great.
 We ate right on time – 4:00 PM and both birds were very well cooked.
 The smoked turkey on the Traeger took about 5.5 hours.
 The turkey on the Weber only took 2.75 hours.